 A Xamarin.Forms page generally occupies the entire screen.
 The page usually contains a layout, which contains views and possibly other layouts.
 Cells are specialized components used in connection with

 In the four articles on Pages, Layouts, Views, and Cells, each type of control is described with links to its API documentation, an article describing its use (if one exists), and one or more sample programs (if they exist).
-Each type of control is also accompanied by a screenshot showing a page from the FormsGallery sample running on iOS, Android, and UWP devices.
+Each type of control is also accompanied by a screenshot showing a page from the FormsGallery sample running on iOS and Android devices.
 Below each screenshot are links to the source code for the C# page, the equivalent XAML page, and (when appropriate) the C# code-behind file for the XAML page.